Welcome to the Easy MTD help.

 Installing

 After downloading Easy MTD, install it by opening the Easy_MTD_n_Setup.exe file.
-Either click the downloaded file link in the browser it was downloaded in, or locate then double-click the file in the Downloads folder which is accessed using Windows File Explorer (see Fig. below).
+Either click the downloaded file link in the browser it was downloaded in, or locate then double-click the file in the Downloads folder which is accessed using Windows File Explorer (see figure below).

 Fig. Windows File Explorer showing the Downloads folder